connorboyd/BoydReyndersFitzpatrickPaper/presentation.md

 	- closures
 	- lambda expressions

+ - Both run on JVM
  - Very similar language styles
- - Scala is a great preparation for Java 8
+ - Scala is/has been great preparation for Java 8

 ---
 ### Contrasts ###